About This Chapter

 Discover the foundation of the social science of economics as we explore the basic economic problem of scarce resources and unlimited wants using key definitions that create a framework for understanding everyday behavior in a nation.

-2. Opportunity Cost: Definition & Real World Examples
+2. Opportunity Cost: Definition & Examples

 3. How to Calculate Opportunity Cost

 Learn the formula that reveals the economic value in any major choice between two possibilities.
 Every choice involves tradeoffs, and opportunity cost shows you how to measure these tradeoffs.

 4. Applying the Production Possibilities Model

 Producers in the economy use a visual model, called the production possibilities curve, to make the most efficient production decisions and maximize output.
 Learn how this model reveals the tradeoffs of every production decision with the simplified example of an economy that produces only two goods.

 5. Shifts in the Production Possibilities Curve

 In this lesson you will learn how changes inside an economy lead to changes in the production possibilities of a nation.
 See how different scenarios from everyday life lead to shifts in the production possibilities curve.

 6. Opportunity Cost: Formula & Analysis